 With Adventure Trend and Your Mileage May Vary (my personal adventure travel blog), I hope to inspire ordinary people, like me, to live life to the fullest, whatever their adventures may be, and wherever those adventures take them.

-“Blessed are the curious, for they shall have adventures.” – Lovelle Drachman
+Blessed are the curious, for they shall have adventures.

 In 2008 I took early retirement after being with the same employer for 28 years.
 I was only 48 years old.
-I was motivated to retire so early as a colleague, who I saw every day, had become ill with terminal brain cancer.
+I was motivated to retire when a colleague become ill with terminal brain cancer.
 When he received his diagnosis, he was literally 2 months away from setting off on his own world adventures with his wife.
 I too had dreams I wanted to chase.
 And I was witnessing how fragile life can be.
 Some of my dreams involved adventure travel.
 One involved ridding my motorcycle from the east coast of Canada to Ushuaia, Argentina.
 So I did that.
-And while I was doing that Paul passed away.
-And then I rode back.
-That experience opened a new world to me and informed a lot of my currently held philosophies.
+A few short months after Paul was diagnosed, he passed away.
+I had reached central America by then.

 With this site I also hope to inspire at least some of you to have fun, affordable adventures that are culturally broadening.
 To live your own individual adventures, passions, lives, to try your best, to live by your principals, to reach for higher ideals, to be good and kind to others.

 If you’d like to contribute, I am always happy to receive information from locals, regular travellers, and travel professional.
 Thank you in advance.
 You may contact me here.

 This site is geared towards the overland traveller, as that’s what I do.
-However I love all types of adventure and hope other types of explorers, adventures, backpackers, RVers, and independent travellers find it useful.
+However I hope other explorers, adventures, backpackers, RVers, and independent travellers might also find it useful.
 The information on Adventure Trend is available for free.